Rwri843/Java-Framework-Web-Application/README1.md

     <p th:if="${#fields.hasErrors('maxInv')}" th:errors="*{maxInv}">Maximum Inventory Error</p>
   ```

-Rename the file the persistent storage is saved to.
+-Rename the file the persistent storage is saved to.
   ```
   // In application.properties, changed
   // From: